Sunny Ang: Similar cases from Singapore and Malaysia

-Ang's case was not going to be the only murder case where a person would be convicted based on circumstantial evidence in both Singapore and Malaysia.
 Ang's case was recalled in another alleged murder case from Singapore in 1989.
 In this case, a school bus driver named Oh Laye Koh was charged with the murder of Liang Shan Shan, a 17-year-old student from Mayflower Secondary School.
-Liang, a Malaysian from Sabah, was said to be missing since 2 October 1989, and her highly decomposed body was found around two weeks later in Yishun Industrial Park by National Servicemen who were training nearby that area.
-Forensic pathologist Chao Tzee Cheng could not ascertain the cause of death; he could not tell whether it was a suicide, murder or accident due to the state of decomposition, some body parts were missing and the injuries he found on the skull and ribs were not sufficient to cause death.
+Liang, a Malaysian from Sabah, went missing on 2 October 1989, and her highly decomposed body was found two weeks later in Yishun Industrial Park by National Servicemen who were training near the area.
+Forensic pathologist Chao Tzee Cheng could not ascertain the cause of death; he could not tell whether it was a suicide, murder or accident due to the state of decomposition.
+Some body parts were missing and the injuries he found on the skull and ribs were not sufficient to cause death.
 Later police investigations revealed that Liang was last seen boarding Oh's school bus at around 1 pm by her classmate, and Oh was later charged with murder.
-Oh was initially acquitted in 1992, but he was brought back to court in 1994 for a re-trial after the prosecution appealed against the acquittal.
+Oh was initially acquitted in 1992, but he was brought back to court in 1994 for a re-trial after the prosecution appealed the acquittal.
 When he was told to enter his defence, Oh chose to remain silent.
-From his decision to remain silent and also his failure to submit additional evidence in his favour, as well as the circumstantial evidence pointing to Oh's possible guilt, the High Court made an inference that Oh had indeed killed Liang and her death was not suicidal or accidental, and thus sentenced Oh to death after finding him guilty of murder.
+From his decision to remain silent, his failure to submit additional evidence in his favour, as well as the circumstantial evidence pointing to Oh's possible guilt, the High Court made an inference that Oh had indeed killed Liang and her death was not suicidal or accidental, and thus sentenced Oh to death after finding him guilty of murder.
 Oh Laye Koh was executed together with two drug traffickers on 19 May 1995.
-Oh's lawyer Peter Fernando also stated that Oh Laye Koh did not show remorse for his actions and continued to deny his crime till the end.
+Oh's lawyer Peter Fernando stated that Oh Laye Koh did not show remorse for his actions and continued to deny his crime till the end.

-In Malaysia, lawyer N. Pathmanabhan and his two farm hands – T. Thilaiyalagan and R. Kathavarayan – were accused of murdering a millionaire Datuk Sosilawati Lawiya and her three companions - bank officer Noohisham Mohamed, lawyer Ahmad Kamil Abdul Karim, and her driver Kamaruddin Shamsuddin – in 2010, purely based on circumstantial evidence and without the bodies of the victims.
-All three accused, who burnt the bodies before their arrests, were found guilty of murder and sentenced to death, and their death sentences were finalized and upheld by the Federal Court of Malaysia in March 2017.
+In Malaysia, lawyer N. Pathmanabhan and his two farm hands – T. Thilaiyalagan and R. Kathavarayan – were accused of murdering millionaire Datuk Sosilawati Lawiya and her three companions - bank officer Noohisham Mohamed, lawyer Ahmad Kamil Abdul Karim, and her driver Kamaruddin Shamsuddin – in 2010, purely based on circumstantial evidence and without the bodies of the victims.
+All three accused, who burnt the bodies before their arrests, were found guilty of murder and sentenced to death.
+Their death sentences were finalized and upheld by the Federal Court of Malaysia in March 2017.
 Ang's case was recalled in news reports covering the millionaire's murder.